eclipse-archived/ceylon-lang.org/blog/2013-02-21-reification-finally.md

 are _perfectly legitimate_ reasons to want to be able to test the runtime type of a value.
 Sure, ML and Haskell don't need to do this kind of thing, but those languages don't feature subtyping, and therefore don't have covariance.
+Object oriented languages are _very different_, so please take that into account before arguing that reified generics are unnecessary.